jabsneve/Hurricanes_Capstone/README.md

 Once this was complete the intensity points and size points were added as a total Hurricane Severity score for each storm.

+Here we see the number of storms each year and the average severity of those storms.

 ![Named storms per year](https://github.com/jabsneve/hurricanes_capstone/blob/main/Images/storm_count.png)
 ![Average storm severity per year](https://github.com/jabsneve/hurricanes_capstone/blob/main/Images/avg_severity.png)